Top 11 Neobanks for businesses in 2025

 6. Revolut

-As one of the most versatile neobanks, Revolut adapts to businesses of every size, from solo founders to global enterprises.
-It provides multi-currency accounts, payments to more than 150 destinations, and real-time foreign exchange in over 25 currencies, making it a strong choice for companies operating internationally.
+Revolut works for businesses of all sizes, from solo founders to global enterprises.
+It provides multi-currency accounts, payments to more than 150 destinations, and real-time foreign exchange in over 25 currencies.
+The bank is ideal for companies operating internationally.

 More than 20,000 new businesses open accounts with Revolut every month, attracted by its ability to reduce costs and save up to 6% on international spending.
 However, for smaller startups, its wide range of services can sometimes feel more complex than necessary compared to simpler business banking alternatives.